Riksråd

-Riksrådet (in Norwegian and Swedish) or Rigsrådet (in Danish or English: the Council of the Realm and the Council of the State – sometimes translated as the "Privy Council") is the name of the councils of the Scandinavian countries that ruled the countries together with the kings from late Middle Ages to the 17th century.
+Riksrådet (in Norwegian and Swedish) or Rigsrådet (in Danish) (in English: the Council of the Realm and the Council of the State – sometimes translated as the "Privy Council") is the name of the councils of the Scandinavian countries that ruled the countries together with the kings from late Middle Ages to the 17th century.
 Norway had a Council of the Realm (Riksrådet) that was de facto abolished by the Danish-Norwegian king in 1536–1537.
 In Sweden the parallel Council gradually came under the influence of the king during the 17th century.

 Rigsrådet in Denmark

 The members of the Council of Denmark seem to have developed from being councillors of the king to being representatives of the magnates and noblemen.
 From the 1320s it clearly appears as a force, and from the 1440s it was the permanent opponent of royal power, replacing the Danehof.

 The Council consisted of noblemen who were appointed either by the king or their peers on the council.
 Until the 1536 Reformation, bishops were automatically members.
 So were the supreme officials (today the "cabinet ministers") while lower ranking "ministers" did not have any formal right to membership.
 The "backbenchers" of the council took part in daily negotiations of problems and administration, voted, and took on diplomatic tasks.
 Most of them were squires who also had to look after their lands.

 As a whole, it was the role of the council to rule together with the king, to control him, and to manage the affairs of State well.
 The councillors were seen as a guarantee towards the nobility (and in theory also towards "the people") that everything was done right.
 The Council took over the rule in the space that appeared by a succession or at interregna.
 It led negotiations over the creation of a new haandfæstning, and in theory it also had to call for a rebellion against kings who did not keep their promises, a right that was used in 1523.
 However, in the 16th century, it was not quite unusual that the councillors to some degree identified with the State rejecting too extravagant demands from the Danish gentry.
 The background of this normally was that they themselves represented the Danish answer to the peerage.